Jorsorokin/neo-matlab/README.md

 - [X] method for eliminating common spikes detected across multiple ChannelIndex objects
 - [X] method for spike detection across all ChannelIndex objects (i.e. [Masked EM](https://www.ncbi.nlm.nih.gov/pubmed/25149694))
 - [ ] method for estimating best kernel for firing rates, and/or [adaptive kernels](https://link.springer.com/article/10.1007/s10827-009-0180-4)
-- [ ] functions for clustering via Variational Bayes and EM-TMM in the sortTool GUI
+- [X] functions for clustering via Variational Bayes and EM-TMM in the sortTool GUI
 - [ ] method for visualizing the current heirarchy in the Block object (i.e. [connected graph](http://mathworld.wolfram.com/ConnectedGraph.html))
 - [ ] dealing with different sorting parameters when updating the sortModel property of the Neuron object
-- [ ] function for online sorting / assigning new spikes to current Neuron objects
+- [X] function for online sorting / assigning new spikes to current Neuron objects [wMSC.m](source/Functions/clustering/wMSC.m)
-- [ ] interfacing with MySQL for memory-efficient loading/saving and smart querying
+- [ ] interfacing with SQL for memory-efficient loading/saving and smart querying (SQLite?)